These reading comprehension worksheets let you practice intermediate-level English reading skills.

 High Intermediate or Advanced:

 > A Comprehension Test on a TED talk on motivation.
 (It tests either reading-- if students first read the transcript-- or listening/watching.)
 This is the pdf version of the interactive Comprehension Test page.
 It's also connected with a Lesson Plan on Motivation.

 > A Practice Reading Test (on psychodynamic therapies)

 > Check Your Reading Skill (with a selection on mental illness)

-Medical Mysteries is a brief overview of the ways diseases have affected history and the difficult progress people have made in understanding and controlling them.
+Medical Mysteries looks at the ways diseases have affected history.
+It reviews the hard-won progress people have made in understanding and controlling them.

 "The Impact of Disease" includes a sidebar that defines some important disease vocabulary.
-Its questions are followed by a crossword puzzle to practice those words and others in the readings.
-There's also a bibliography of sources (mostly online, so that you can read any you are especially interested in.)
+After answering a questions, practice these words (& others) with a crossword puzzle.
+There's also a bibliography of sources.
+(Most are online, so that you can read them if you'd like.)